 Other debaters over the years included Pat Buchanan, Tom Daschle, Howard Dean, Richard Perle, Molly Ivins, William Kristol, Bill Bradley, David Gergen, Ralph Nader, Newt Gingrich, Ralph Reed, Alan Dershowitz, James Carville, Mary Matalin, William Safire, John Sununu, Pierre Salinger, Robert Bork, Jesse Jackson, Mario Cuomo and Dan Quayle.
-(See a full list of past forum participants and topics here.)

 The popularity of the event led to its move off campus to downtown Portland in the early 1990s.
 The forum’s high-level debates also led to several installments being broadcast on C-SPAN, including the 2005 debate between Howard Dean, then-chair of the Democratic National Committee, and Richard Perle, considered one of the architects of the war in Iraq, in which a spectator threw a shoe at Perle.

 The final installment of the Tom McCall Forum was in 2007, when Lee Hamilton and John Bolton discussed U.S. foreign policy.
 That installment was planned to feature then-Sen. John Edwards and Secretary Jack Kemp, until Edwards withdrew and announced his candidacy in the 2008 presidential election.

 The forum — and, today, the center — were named for Tom McCall, an Oregon politician and journalist.